periph/website/site/content/project/index.md

 - Code must compile on all OSes, with minimal use of OS-specific thunk as strictly needed.
-Take advantage of constructs like `if isArm { ...}` where the conditional is optimized away at compile time via dead code elimination and `isArm` is a simple boolean constant defined in relevant .go files having a build constraint.
+Take advantage of constructs like `if isArm { ...}` where the conditional is optimized away at compile time via dead code elimination and `isArm` is a boolean constant defined in relevant .go files having a build constraint.
 - Struct implementing an interface must validate at compile time with `var _
   <Interface> = &<Type>{}`.
 - License is Apache v2.0.